Samthing Soweto: The Soil

 After being released from the youth detention centre and eventually returning to school, Samthing Soweto began taking interest to a school choir.
-The choir was led by Buhlebendalo Mda, who was later one of the vocalists of the acappella group The Soil.
+The choir was led by Buhlebendalo Mda, who was later one of the vocalists of the a cappella group The Soil.
 While attending the choir's performance, Mdolomba wanted to start a group [The Soil], describing it as: "A group that sings songs, songs that we can afford to sing.
 And I say afford, because everything out there was programmed or played with instruments and we couldn't afford that, so I was like let's use our voices".

 After the formation of The Soil, the group met the head of the entertainment company Native Rhythms, Sipho Sithole, who was keen on signing them to his label.
 After signing and beginning their first project, Mdolomba began learning how to produce music and released his debut solo studio album, This N That Without Tempo, and also started making music with a nu jazz band, The Fridge.
 Mdolomba left both parties due to contractual disputes and creative differences.